Axzythium-UOP/union_shop/README.md

 Below are explanations for some of the terminology used in the table:

-***Hardcoded data** refers to data that is written directly into your Flutter code.
-These are fixed values rather than data loaded from external sources like APIs, databases, or other services.
+***Hardcoded data** refers to data (text or images) that is directly written into your code files rather than being fetched from a database or external service.
+For example, you can create a list of products with an AI-generated image and text descriptions directly in your Dart code instead of retrieving them from a backend.

 ***Dummy data** is data that is often hardcoded or (AI) generated for display or testing purposes.
 It is not meant to represent real-world data stored in your services.